 So where should you start when either trying new foods or adding foods back into your diet?
 To help allergist identify related foods of concern, research was conducted into how likely people with a given food allergy are to react to other related foods.
 Family allergists may use this data to help determine what advice to give their patients about where to start when either trying new foods or adding food items back into your diet.
 If you want to read the review of the clinical data, the full reference is noted below.

 In some cases, the data reveals a significant chance of having an allergic reaction (or at least a positive allergy test) to a new food when the protein is related.
 For example, if you are allergic to cashews, you may also be allergic to pistachios and/or mango.1 There are many families of foods that may be linked, so it is best to consult with your healthcare provider to determine the extent of your food allergy and the potential for cross-reactivity.
 As noted above, your healthcare team will offer guidance for you specifically after all the information has been collected and evaluated.

 How to Spot Foods That Might Cause Cross-Reactivity?

-The table to the right shows the potential cross-reactivity between some common, related foods, and was developed by an allergist at the Jaffe Food Allergy Institute at the Mount Sinai School of Medicine in New York.(2) Clinicians might use a table like this when answering questions from families about the likelihood of an allergic reaction to a new food.
+The table below shows some of the potential cross-reactivity revealed by this research review, and was developed by an allergist at the Jaffe Food Allergy Institute at the Mount Sinai School of Medicine in New York.
+Clinicians might use a table like this when determining where you might start when either trying new foods or adding food items back into your diet.

 What is the best way to introduce new foods to the diet?

-2. Sicherer SH.
+Sicherer SH.
 Clinical implications of cross-reactive food allergens.
 J Allergy Clin Immunol.
 2001;108(6):881-90.